jakekrainock/MECA-482-Fall2021-Ball-and-Plate/README.md

   <img width="700" img src="Figures/BallOnPlateSimulink.png" >
 </p>

-For the verification of the system stability the scope tool was added and the generated the following step response.
+For the verification of the system stability the scope tool was added and generated the following step response.
 It is noticed that the percent overshoot of the system is under 5% and the settling time of less than 4 seconds.

 <p align="center">
   <img width="700" img src="Figures/Simulinkstepreps.png" >